ieugen/trainings/TrainingStructure.md

  [done]- Use and destruction phases

 ### Testing a Spring-Based Application
- - Spring and test-driven development
+ [done]- Spring and test-driven development
- - @ContextConfiguration and @RunWith annotations
- - Application context caching and the @DirtiesContext annotation [done]- Environment abstraction and bean definition profiles
+ [done]- @ContextConfiguration and @RunWith annotations [done]- Application context caching and the @DirtiesContext annotation [done]- Environment abstraction and bean definition profiles

 ### Aspect-Oriented Programming